kwant-project/kwant/doc/source/tutorial/tutorial4.rst

 carries over nicely.

 We begin by defining the honeycomb lattice of graphene.
-This is in principle already done in `kwant.lattice.Honeycomb`, but we do it explicitly here to show how to define a new lattice:
+This is in principle already done in `kwant.lattice.honeycomb`, but we do it explicitly here to show how to define a new lattice:

 .. literalinclude:: graphene.py